hasanmoudud/geocompr/main.md

 # Welcome {-}

-Welcome to the online home of *Geocomputation with R*, a forthcoming book with [CRC Press](https://www.crcpress.com/Chapman--HallCRC-The-R-Series/book-series/CRCTHERSER).
+This is the online home of *Geocomputation with R*, a forthcoming book with [CRC Press](https://www.crcpress.com/Chapman--HallCRC-The-R-Series/book-series/CRCTHERSER).

 ## Development {-}

-Inspired by [**bookdown**](https://github.com/rstudio/bookdown) and other open source projects we are developing this book in the open.
+Inspired by [**bookdown**](https://github.com/rstudio/bookdown) and the Free and Open Source Software for Geospatial ([FOSS4G](http://foss4g.org/)) movement, this book is open source and publicly available.
-This approach encourages contributions, ensures reproducibility and provides access to the material as it evolves.
+This approach encourages contributions, ensures reproducibility and provides access to the material worldwide.

-The book development can be divided into three main phases:
+The book explains how to undertake a range of geographic techniques from R and is divided into the floowing parts:

-1. Foundations
+1. Foundations, aimed at getting you up-to-speed with geographic data in R.
-2. Extensions
+2. Extensions, which covers advanced techniques.
-3. Applications
+3. Applications, to real-world problems.

-New chapters will be added to this website as the project progresses, hosted at [geocompr.robinlovelace.net](https://geocompr.robinlovelace.net) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr) which ensures the reproducibility:
+The online version of the book is hosted at [geocompr.robinlovelace.net](https://geocompr.robinlovelace.net) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr), which provides information on its 'build status' as follows:

 [![Build Status](https://travis-ci.org/Robinlovelace/geocompr.svg?branch=master)](https://travis-ci.org/Robinlovelace/geocompr)

-The version of the book you are reading now was built on 2018-08-15 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).
+The version of the book you are reading now was built on 2018-08-16 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).

 ## How to contribute? {-}